 The author did an excellent job of putting the facts together, which must have been scattered all throughout history.
 Yet he still managed to keep the story personally interesting regarding the main people in the book.
 The author was also honest when certain things couldn’t be verified, or when different sources provided two sides to a story.

 The beginning of the book was a bit cumbersome and detailed, almost to the point that I would have generally stopped reading.
 After all, why do I need to know the name and character of every individual that played a part in the creation of the canal?
 I came to understand that character was a key point in this history.
 It was how media was skewed based on popularity, who had what financial interests, and what the general public was led to believe.
 I wrote led to believe not what they inherently believed because after reading this book, I realized how much influence the media has in influencing the general publics’ perception.
-What is written in newspapers can change the voting opinion of the masses, and that is exactly what happened with the Panama canal: the media of the time “sold” a certain narrative (some might call it propaganda today) to the public, and that changed the course of history.
+What is written in newspapers can change the voting opinion of the masses, and that is exactly what happened with the Panama canal: the media of the time “sold” a certain narrative to the public, and that changed the course of history.
 It was interesting to read how easily the newspaper editors were swayed (some might refer to it as bribery and corruption today).
 It seems financial interest was what it was all about when the ideas of building a canal in Panama were first talked about.
 It was not relevant that it was nearly an impossible engineering feat.
 And the debate between locating the canal in Nicaragua versus Panama was an important one, with significant implications about who would benefit.

 More than anything else, it was really the character of the people involved that made the canal happen.
 Many people today don’t know that construction of the canal was actually begun by the French.
 A significant amount of work was paid for by the French.
 It was later bought by the United States for a lump sum (at pennies on the dollar).
 Then billions of dollars more were invested to finish the project, and only because the US President at that time, saw the canal as providing the potential for better Naval warfare.
 Yep, warfare, not common or commercial good.